thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 #### Adding Offices list widget

 Now let's add the widget itself, which will display the list of offices.
-In this widget, we will use the alias type "[Asset search query](/docs/{{docsPrefix}}user-guide/ui/aliases/#asset-search-query){:target="_blank"}".
+In this widget, we will use the "[Asset search query](/docs/{{docsPrefix}}user-guide/ui/aliases/#asset-search-query){:target="_blank"}" alias type.
-This alias allows displaying assets of specified asset types (asset profiles) to a specified level that are linked to the root entity.
+This alias allows displaying assets of specified asset types (asset profiles) up to a specified level that are linked to the root entity.
 In our case, the root entity is the selected building.

 {% include images-gallery.html imageCollection="offices-list-widget-1" showListImageTitles="true" %}